Boston water taxis provide fast, convenient, fun, and affordable transportation across and around Boston Harbor.

 Regular water taxi stops include Logan Airport, Flynn (Black Falcon) CruisePort Terminal, TD Garden, the New England Aquarium, Faneuil Hall Marketplace, the USS Constitution at the Charlestown Naval Yard, Boston Harbor Hotel, the World Trade Center, and many, many more locations.

 If you are flying into Boston Logan Airport and staying in a hotel near the Downtown Waterfront, Seaport, Charlestown, or the North End, a water taxi will be the fastest way to get there.
 Hop on the free #66 shuttle to the water taxi dock from all airport terminals - just look for the signs.

-Once you're on a water taxi, you'll typically reach your destination in 7-10 minutes, depending on the location - and you can't beat the city skyline views!
+Once you're on a water taxi, you'll typically reach your destination in about 10-12 minutes, depending on the location - and you can't beat the city skyline views!

-Boston's two on-call water taxi services operate year-round.
-All boats are covered during cold weather, heated, and provide comfortable seating.
+Boston's water taxi services operate year-round.
+All boats are covered and fully enclosed during cold weather, heated, and provide comfortable seating.
 Their aluminum hulls can even break through ice.

 Boston Discovery Guide Tip